SWIFTSIM/emulator/docs/source/swift_io/data_loading.rst

 errors that are `1 / sqrt(N)` for all scaling relations loaded in that same call.

+Finally, you can use the option `sanitize_output=True`, which will sanitize the arrays read from disk.
+This is helpful for avoiding `-inf` when log-scaling data that may contain zeros.
+This sanitization just removes the data points that have non-numeric values, but is off by default.

 At this point the data is loaded and you can build and train your emulator.